abinay-ps/cache/README.md

 ```

 ## Interface: type Handler
-The GetCache() function needs to be implemented by the handlers whereever cache needs to be implemented.
+The GetCache() function needs to be implemented by all the handlers whereever cache needs to be implemented.
 ```go
 type Handler interface {
     GetCache() *Cache